HFF-Git/LcsNodes-Book/Book-Text.md

 By now we have a core library which can handle the basics of just about any node and we have a main controller board that will form the heart of many projects to come for the layout control system.
 However, while LCS boards will all run the same core library, there are still differences how for example the controller pins are assigned on the boards.
 It is very likely that new software versions and perhaps different processors and boards layouts will require that the core library is adapted to each processor / board combination.
 This is especially true for monolithic board designs, where there is a great freedom which pins to use for what.
 At this point, many projects found on the web will now start a symphony of "ifdefs" in their coding.
 The conditional compiles often reach up to the highest layers of the firmware programming.

 Perhaps there is a way to shield all these differences at a lower layer such that higher level libraries and firmware just refer to symbolic names for controller functions and pins.
-A mapping structure will translate between the symbolic names and the actual HW cunterpart.
-This **controller dependent layer** will be the topic of the next chapte
+A mapping structure will translate between the symbolic names and the actual HW counterpart.
+This **controller dependent layer** will be the topic of the next chapter.

 <!--------------------------------------------------------------------------------------------------------->
 <!--------------------------------------------------------------------------------------------------------->
 <!-- Chapter - Controller Dependent Code ------------------------------------------------------------------>